daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to visually emphasize the text being read aloud and be able to turn this feature off.
+#### The user must be able to visually emphasize the text being read aloud and be able to turn this feature off

 The user must be able to visually emphasize the text as it is read aloud using a contrasting highlight, underlining, or other means.
 Some users